Unicon/cas-blackboard-learn/README.md

 #CAS Authentication for Blackboard Learn 9.1

 ##Intro
-"cas-blackboard-learn" is a [http://www.ja-sig.org/products/cas/ CAS] authentication module for [http://www.blackboard.com/ Blackboard].
+"cas-blackboard-learn" is a [CAS](http://www.ja-sig.org/products/cas/) authentication module for [Blackboard](http://www.blackboard.com/).
 It utilizes the CAS 3.1 client library in order to connect to CAS 3.x servers (using the CAS 2.0 protocol).

 This project is based on [http://www.bris.ac.uk/ips-projects/portal/pilot/software/blackboard_cas/ CasAuthenticationModule], developed by the University of Bristol.